You will study three core modules:

 GIS and Spatial Analysis

-This course aims to develop your knowledge and understanding of the theory and practice of computational landscape analysis using GIS.
-The course will introduce you to advanced concepts of GIS and spatial analysis and the application of GIS to landscape studies, covering concepts such as the development of data models for landscape archaeology, airborne/satellite remote sensing and issues relating to the deployment of GIS for both research and curatorial purposes.
+This module aims to develop knowledge and understanding of the theory and practice of landscape analysis using Geographical Information Systems (GIS).
+It introduces you to advanced concepts of GIS and spatial analysis and the application of GIS to landscape studies, covering concepts such as the development of data models for landscape archaeology, airborne/satellite remote sensing, GIS as a research tool, and issues relating to the deployment of GIS for both research and curatorial purposes.